MileHacker Logo

 Ferry Services & Cruise Ports

 Kosovo is a landlocked country.
-It is not have access to seas or cruise ports.
+It does not have access to seas or cruise ports.

 No Maritime Access